 How Do I Start An Alberta Approved Farmers' Market?

 Thinking of starting a farmers' market?
-The following application, program guidelines and other general information will help you to get started.
+The following fact sheet, application, program guidelines and other general information will help you to get started.

 Key contacts for Alberta Approved Farmers' Markets are: